 The Durdin-Robertson family have lived at the 17th-century Huntington Castle for generations.

 “Nobody could not believe in phenomena if they lived here, because we have so much,” says Lawrence Durdin-Robertson.
 “There’s no other thing which explains, I mean it’s not a question of light or shadow because the people are there.”

-Huntington Castle also has its own temple; the Fellowship of Isis temple which was established in the 1970s as a place of worship of the Egyptian Goddess Isis.
+Huntington Castle also has its own temple; the Fellowship of Isis temple which was established in the 1970s as a place of worship for the Egyptian Goddess Isis.